Quaestio perpetua: Expansion

 There were three later courts established: one to handle disputes over citizenship created by the lex Papia in 65 BC, one to handle kidnappings created by the lex Fabia de plagiariis some time before 63 BC, and one for kinslaying in consequence of a lex de parricidiis in 55 BC.
 By the end of the republic and the early Principate, Tacitus reports some sixteen different quaestiones perpetuae operating in Rome.

 Decline

 The quaestiones survived the fall of the republic into the early Principate.
-Through to the emperor Caligula, various changes were made to the jury pools (usually expanding them); Augustus introduced a new court for adultery and clearly intended for them to continue in operation.
-But by the third century AD, the quaestiones were entirely obsolete, with their jurisdiction being transferred in the city to the hands of the praefectus urbi and the praefectus praetorio.
+Through to the emperor Caligula, various changes were made to the jury pools (usually expanding them); Augustus introduced a new court for adultery and his work on the courts signalled his confidence.
+But by the third century AD, the quaestiones were obsolete, with their jurisdiction being transferred in the city to the hands of the praefectus urbi and the praefectus praetorio.
 Matters of state, such as treason, were likewise transferred to a compliant senate, which began in the imperial period to take on judicial responsibilities.
 Through the imperial period, the system of jury trials gave way to inquisitorial investigation by a magistrate, known as a cognitio under various magistrates.